BuckeyeSoftware/rex/doc/CORE.md

 There's many differences between our core library and the standard.
 They're outlines here.

 ### No exceptions
 We don't make use of exceptions.
 Nothing can throw, this leads to a far simpler and more managable set of interfaces that don't need to think of what happens when something throws.
+It also leads to much faster code since everything is implicitly `noexcept`.

 ### No iterators
 It was discovered that the exception to the rule of iterating through all elements in a container is quite rare in most code and the amount of code to implement iterators is quite significant for something that is quite rare.
-Instead all containers implement an `each` method that can take a callback.
-Most containers are safe to mutate while inside the callback too.
-This callback is implemented in terms of a template so it's always inlined.
+Making it a poor fit to implement at all.
+Instead, all containers implement an `each` method that can take a callback.
+Care was taken to make it safe to mutate while inside the callback too.
+The callback itself is implemented as a template argument so it's _always_ inlined.

 When you do need to manage an index into a container like a `vector` or `string` you can just use `rx_size`.
-Since `map` and `set` are unordered an iterator for the purposes of inserting or removing before or after makes little since.
-The `find` interface of the unordered containers give you a pointer to the node already so that can be stored.
+Since `map` and `set` are unordered, an iterator for the purposes of inserting or removing an element before or after another makes little since.
+The `find` interface of the unordered containers also gives you a pointer to the node which can be used to store and refer to elements later, like an iterator.
+One other nice benefit is that, provided the containers do not resize, these pointers are safe from invalidation caused by mutation to `map` and `set`.

 One downside to this is that most generic algorithms cannot be implemented for our types.